-It could be because of an unexpected complication, waiting for a final green light from the customer or because we deploy only once a month.
-Although the reasons are valid, it is frustrating because the Task is assigned to us.
+It’s state could be because of an unexpected complication; plainly waiting for a final green light from the customer; or because we deploy only once a month.
+Although the reasons are valid, it frustrates us because the Task is assigned to us.
 We are the ones who still haven’t got the job done.
 And by the end of the month we look back on what we’ve done, and the Done column is empty.
-Not only do we have no sense of accomplishment, but frustration out of no accomplishment.
+Not only do we have no sense of accomplishment, but frustration out of no-accomplishment.

 Tasks have to be correctly put to rest, agreed on when to put to rest and continuously be put to rest.
 That is why planning is so important.
 We’ve just seen the frustration it can add to a company’s culture.
-Throughout the upcoming chapters, in this series and the following ones, we’d be learning how to be better planners, to help us help others work with a sense of ease.
-Specifically, we’d learn how to correctly divide our work to get a board with a sense of accomplishment as this:
+In this book, in the series of the Wheel of Change and the following ones, we’d be learning how to be better planners, to help us help others work with a sense of ease.
+Specifically, we’d learn how to correctly divide our work to get a board with a sense of accomplishment, such as this:

 There is no Done

 In the beginning, there was the entrepreneur.
 Hopefully one that read The Lean Startup.
-He woke up one morning with an idea (event).
+He woke up one morning with an idea (Event).
 He wrote it down on a piece of paper (Task).
-Asked a friend for an opinion (Feedback).
-Fine tuned the idea (task).
+Asked a friend for an opinion (Feedback), and fine tuned the idea (Task).
 He cut it down to 20% for an MVP (collection of Tasks), and the rest was labeled version 1.1 (first Tasks in the backlog!).
 He then executed the first task of the MVP, ending up with a deployed website doing just one thing.
 And on the 7th day he rested.

-5 years later with 10,000 customers, some of the smallest tasks or thought of features in the backlog, once worthless, are now full of potential.
+5 years later with 10,000 customers, some of the smallest once worthless Tasks/Features in the backlog, are now full of potential.
 And the cycle continues.
 10 years later, a mid-level manager wakes up one morning with an idea (Event).
 And the cycle starts all over again from the beginning.

-Let’s model and visualize this story, as throughout this series will be exploring many insights and outcomes out of this 10 years spanning short story.
-Let’s recall that every task can be generalized to a Change, all of our work is to Change.
+We will model, visualize and explore this story.
+Which we’ll do throughout this series to gain many insights and outcomes out of it.
+Starting with recalling that every Task can be generalized to a Change, as all of our work is to Change.
 Let’s then call this model The Generalized Change-Feedback Rabbit Hole of Decaying Value, or T.G.C.F.R.H.D.V.
 (T.M.) for shorts.
 Or The Wheel of Change.
-That’s more catchy.
+Because it’s more catchy.

 We might have had a misconception about where Tasks come from.
-Tasks aren’t born of Tasks (Changres).
+Tasks aren’t born of Tasks, not out of Changes.
 They are born out of Events, mainly Feedback ones!